Please Note: Our practice focuses on cases that occur in New Jersey.

 - New Jersey Parenting Time and Visitation – An Overview

 - What Divorcing Parents Need to Know about Joint Custody in New Jersey

 Schedule a Confidential Initial Divorce Consultation in Hackensack, NJ

-If you are contemplating divorce and would like more information about the options that are available for protecting your relationship with your children, we encourage you to contact us for a confidential initial consultation.
+If you are contemplating divorce and would like more information about the options that are available for protecting your relationship with your children, we encourage you to contact us for a confidential initial case evaluation.
 To speak with an experienced divorce lawyer at our family law offices in Hackensack, NJ, please call (201) 654-4263 or request an appointment online today.